 Enjoy a day of fun in the Rockaways with FREE activities and programs for children of all ages!

+This year's event includes live music, face painting, free giveaways, cooking demonstrations, plantings, fire safety, water testing, and arts and crafts.
 All activities are intended to raise awareness of the natural resources along the Rockaway shoreline and to learn how to appreciate and conserve Earth's resources.

 Saturday, May 9, 10:00 am to 1:00 pm